Non-planarity of Markoff graphs mod p: Fixed points of 321321

 \section{Fixed points of 321321}

 The situation here depends on whether $-3$ is a quadratic residue modulo $p$.
-If so, then there are four hexagons fixed by 321321 and its cyclic shifts.
+If so, then the next proposition shows that there are four hexagons fixed by 321321 and its cyclic shifts.
 Permutations of the coordinates do not lead to any further hexagons: the permuted words are either cyclic shifts 132132 and 213213, or their inverses, which all bound the same faces.
 This case accounts for the four hexagons visible in the Markoff graph mod 7 (Figure~\ref{fig:mod7}). \begin{proposition} The fixed points of $m_3m_2m_1 m_3m_2m_1$ on $x^2+y^2+z^2=xyz$ are the triples $(x,y,z)$ satisfying

 or

 \end{proposition}

 \begin{proof} The fixed points are given by $m_{321321}(x,y,z)=(x,y,z)$, or equivalently